vsx23733/Sent-Analyser/README.md

 # Sentiment Analysis App 🌟

-Welcome to the Sentiment Analysis App!
+Welcome to the Sentiment Analysis App AKA the SentAnalyzer!
 This project leverages a BERT-based model to predict the sentiment of a given sentence as Positive, Neutral, or Negative.
-The application is built using Streamlit, providing an intuitive and interactive user experience.
+The application is built for those who wants to create their own dataset based on text and sentiment.
+This app uses a simple Ui using streamlit and a prediction saving system to construct progressively your dataset.

 ## 📑 Table of Contents